 From my travels in Asia, I do not bring back any more memories, except tea and coffee.
 Indonesian coffee, like Vietnamese coffee, is excellent.
 The drink is black as the night, tasty, full-bodied.

 Since my return from Bali in late July, my morning coffee is Balinese.
 I finish waking up to smell the scent of my kopi Bali, which I sip in small sips.

 The coffee, or koffie in Dutch, the language of the settlers, is said kopi in Bahasa Indonesia.
-F, unpronounceable for Indonesians, become P (France, Frankrijk, so gave Inggris, to pronounce "p'rane-tchisse").
+F, unpronounceable for Indonesians, become P (France, Frankrijk, so gave Inggris, pronounced "p'rane-tchisse").
 Since 1935, Kopi Bali is even a brand.

-In restaurants in Bali, if there is no espresso machine and to escape the infamous Nescafe, it should be noted that you want a "kopi Bali", a coffee in the Balinese.
-In France, we would rather talk about Turkish coffee: the boiling water is poured directly on the coffee powder, ground very fine.
-After having stirred up the sugar, wait a little and let the marc fall to the bottom.
+In the restaurants in Bali, if there is no espresso machine and to avoid the infamous Nescafé, it is therefore necessary to specify that you want a "kopi Bali", a Balinese coffee.
+In France, we would rather talk about Turkish coffee: boiling water is poured directly on the coffee powder, ground very fine.
+After stirring the sugar, you have to wait a little and let the grounds fall back to the bottom.

-Every morning, since my return, I continue to prepare it for the Balinese, leaving my coffee machine and filters.
-The aroma of coffee seems to me more pronounced.
-It is ground so fine that it stays in the bottom of the cup.
-No worries to soak his toast.
+Every morning, since my return, I continue to prepare it the Balinese way, leaving my coffee machine and its filters behind.
+The aroma of the coffee seems more pronounced.
+It is ground so finely that it stays well at the bottom of the cup.
+No need to worry about dipping your toast in it.

 Of course, I miss the tropical environment to go with it.
-And instead of going diving after my kopi Bali, I go to work ...
-Nothing is really the same.
+And instead of going diving after my Bali kopi, I go to work...
+Nothing is really the same anymore.
 The taste remains, the nostalgia too.